dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

 _Dynamic linking_ can be done either when the program is loaded into memory, or while it is running and references an unresolved symbol.
 In the former case, the start-up time of the program is slightly longer than if it had been statically linked, since the libraries have to be located in memory (and possibly loaded into memory if they were not already there) and then linked to the program before it can actually begin execution.
 In the latter case, the program will experience slightly longer running time, because whenever an unresolved symbol is found and must be resolved, there is a bit of overhead in locating the library and linking to it.
 This latter approach is the more common approach because it only links symbols that are actually used.
 For example, if a function from a shared library is not called during execution, it will not be linked to the library at all, saving time.

 There are several advantages of linking dynamically over linking statically.
 One is that, because the executable program file does not contain the code of the libraries that must be linked to it, the executable file is smaller.
 This means that it loads into memory faster and that it uses less space on disk.
 Another advantage is that it makes possible the sharing of memory resources.
 Instead of multiple copies of a library being physically incorporated into multiple programs, a single memory-resident copy of the library can be linked to each program, provided that it is a shared library.
 Shared libraries are dynamically-linked libraries that are designed so that they are not modified when a process uses them.
-This is why they have the extension, "`.so`" - short for shared object.
+This is why they have the extension, `.so` - short for shared object.

 Another advantage of linking to shared libraries is that this makes it possible to update the libraries without recompiling the programs which use them, provided the interfaces to the libraries do not change.
 If bugs are discovered and fixed in these libraries, all that is necessary is to obtain the modified libraries.
 If they were statically linked, then all programs that use them would have to be recompiled.